-The Royal Edinburgh Military Tattoo is an event held in Scotland every summer.
+The Royal Edinburgh Military Tattoo is an event held in Scotland every summer and this year is held on 1 - 23 August 2014.
 A Military Tattoo is a series of drum or band performances and were originally used in military life but have grown to become a form of entertainment for military personnel and civilians alike.
-This year the entertainment will be held from 3-25 August 2012 and is part of the Edinburgh Festival Fringe celebrations which are held simultaneously.
+The entertainment is part of the Edinburgh Festival Fringe celebrations which are held simultaneously.

 History of the Royal Edinburgh Military Tattoo